 15. “I didn’t feel the job was using my abilities to the fullest or challenging me enough.”

 16. “I resigned from my last job to take care of a family issue.
-The issue is resolved so I am able to work full time again without any issue.”
+The issue is resolved so I can work full-time again without issues.”